julien-riel/intersection-html-component/README.md

 # intersection-html-component
-A html component to display the intersection of to streets
+A html component to display the intersection of two streets